Indiana Ranks 30th Overall in Financial Security of Residents;

-WASHINGTON, D.C. – Even though the national unemployment rate has dropped to five percent in recent months, the underemployment rate in Indiana remains stubbornly high with only negligible improvement in the number of state residents stuck in low-wage jobs, according to a new report from the Corporation for Enterprise Development (CFED).
+WASHINGTON, D.C. – Even though the national unemployment rate has dropped to five percent in recent months, the underemployment rate in Indiana remains stubbornly high with only negligible improvement in the number of state residents stuck in low-wage jobs, according to a new report from the Prosperity Now.

 The situation is most dire for households of color.
 African-American and Latino households in Indiana are significantly more likely to live below the federal poverty line compared to white households.
 Even more startling, new data show that businesses owned by whites in Indiana are valued more than five times higher than businesses owned by African-American residents.